Kookylo/slider/README.md

 ******Lion Image Slider****
 ===About The Project====
 The Lion Image Slider is a simple slider that is coded with html,css,and javascript.
 The images can be easily changed to whatever you may like.
 This slider is designed to be both visually appealing and user-friendly.
-Getting Started
-To get a local copy up and running, follow these simple steps.
-Clone the project.. git clone https://github.com/Kookylo/slider
+To get a local copy up and running clone the project. git clone https://github.com/Kookylo/slider

 Prerequisites